Characters: Adventure Time Main

 - Sealed Evil in a Can: Was imprisoned in amber by the legendary hero Billy.
 Unfortunately, said amber turns out to be extremely fragile.

 - Sickly Green Glow: If it isn't the flames he shoots it's the bubbling potion he uses to regain his power.
-It at least has plutonium in it.

 - The Sociopath: Arguably an evil sociopathic king, morally worse than any other.

 - Soft-Spoken Sadist: Usually speaks in a very calm level voice.
 He even shushes Finn, once.